Norahxj/holbertonschool-printf/README.md

-# 💿💡( _printf) Custom Implementation of the C printf Function💡💿
+# 💿💡 ( _printf) Custom Implementation of the C printf Function 💡💿

 - This repository contains some of implementations of the standard `printf` function in C, as part of the **Holberton School Low-Level Programming curriculum**.

 - It illustrates the most commonly used format specifiers.